In a perfect world, if you could do just one thing – a daily habit – every day that would set you up for success, what would that be?

 - Goal: Launching your yoga website.
 Daily Habit: Working through an online course that takes you through the process step by step.

 - Goal: Increasing number of private clients.
-Daily Habit: Following a private client marketing plan to attract new clients (creating and posting content, gathering testimonials, offering incentives for client referrals, expanding network for endorsements, writing blog posts that position you as an expert in teaching private yoga).
+Daily Habit: Following a private client marketing plan to attract new clients (creating and posting content, gathering testimonials, offering incentives for client referrals, expanding the network for endorsements, writing blog posts that position you as an expert in teaching private yoga).

 - Goal: Starting a blog.
 Daily Habit: The steps it will take to create and start a blog (setting up your blog platform, creating a content calendar, setting up your blog site, etc).